 University of Virginia

 Born in Lexington, Kentucky, Dr. Carey received his medical degree from Vanderbilt University in 1965.
-He completed his residency in medicine at the New York Hospital-Cornell Medical Center and fellowships in endocrinology with Dr. Grant W. Liddle at Vanderbilt and in hypertension with Professor Sir Stanley Peart at St. Mary’s Hospital Medical School in London, England.
+He completed his residency in medicine at the New York Hospital-Cornell Medical Center and fellowships in endocrinology with Dr. Grant W. Liddle at Vanderbilt and in hypertension with Professor Sir Stanley Peart at St. Mary’s Hospital Medical School (now Imperial College) in London, England.

 The Dean Robert M. Carey Award, initiated in 2003 by University of Virginia medical students, honors a member of the second year class exhibiting qualities of leadership, scholarship and building a sense of community during the first two years of medical school.
 The Carey, Marshall, Thorner Scholars Research Day of the Department of Medicine was initiated in 2007.
-In 2003, Dr. Carey received the Thomas Jefferson Award, the highest honor bestowed by the University of Virginia, for transforming academic medicine in the University.
+In 2003, Dr. Carey received the Thomas Jefferson Award, the highest honor bestowed by the University of Virginia, for transforming academic medicine at the University.

 Dr. Carey and his wife, Theodora, have three children and five grandchildren.
 Among Dr. Carey’s hobbies include fly fishing, hiking, canoeing, camping, running, literature, Southwest American archaeology and 16th-18th Century Virginia cartography.